 Despite a relaxed, if not extremely early, start, our morning quickly turned into chaos.
-We were told that our tour would be with an Inka Time staff member, yet we were picked up (30 minutes late) by a third party on foot.
+We were told that our tour would be with an Inka Time staff member, yet we were picked up (30 minutes late) by a third party.
 The bus that was meant to pick us up was nowhere in sight, and we had to chase the staff member through the rain, along the slippy cobblestone roads.
-When we arrived in the centre of town, he told us to wait for a white Sprinter van, before running off without an explanation.
+When we arrived in the centre of town he told us to wait for the tourist bus, and then ran off without further explanation.

 We stood on the street for a good 20 minutes, totally confused.
 What should we do?
 Was he ever coming back?
 Had the van been and gone without us?

 The journey to Rainbow Mountain

 Eventually, a bus full of people appeared in front of us, and the guy we’d chased through the streets, reappeared.
 It was past 5am by this point, and we were understandably unimpressed.
 To make matters worse, there seemed to be some confusion over whether or not everyone was there.
 The staff member, who it turned out would be our guide for the day, spent a long time looking over his list of names and calling out various ones looking confused.
 No one else came, and eventually we set off.

 Thankfully, the drive and our stop for breakfast went by without another hitch and we were at the entrance of Rainbow Mountain by about 9.30am.